amannindra/CLOCK-JS/README.md

-"# CLOCK-JS"
+# CLOCK-JS

+## Update History

+### Date: March 24, 2024
+**Time:** 12:05 am

-Currently March 24,2024, 12:05am.
-I have been working on this clock  for the past 1 hour.
-I have missing my movie time with my mom.
-I will now go watch the movie.
-I will check back with you later.
+I have been working on this clock for the past hour but missed my movie time with my mom.
+I will now go watch the movie and check back with you later.

+**Time:** 9:59 am
-Currently 9:59 am March 24,2024, I finished watch the movie "Teri Baaton Mein Aisa Uljha Jiya."
-It was a pretty good movie.
-Lots of funny and cringe moments in the film.
-It in end it said "to be continued" so II am guessing there is going to be a part 2.

-If there is please watch it.
+I finished watching the movie "Teri Baaton Mein Aisa Uljha Jiya."
+It was a pretty good movie with lots of funny and cringe moments.
+The film ended with "to be continued," so I am guessing there will be a part 2.
+If there is, please watch it.

-Right Now I going to try to finished this clock.
+**Time:** 12:02 pm

-Finished 12:02 pm March 24,2024.
-Don't worry I wasn't fully focusing on this project.
-I was watching youtube.
+Finished the clock project.
+Don't worry, I wasn't fully focusing on this project as I was watching YouTube.

+### Date: April 19, 2024
+**Time:** 12:41 am

+I updated the README file.